 Both of them could do whatever they wanted with me, and all I could do was take it.
 God, wasn’t that a fucking fantastic possibility?

 It may sound like I didn’t enjoy the book but you’d be wrong.
 The premise of the story is unusual and mysterious.
 The characters have room for growth, which I hope to see over the course of the series.
 What I did feel is that I didn’t get enough, that I wanted more, that I’ve been left with half a story.
 I feel like I’ve put the book down halfway through because so few of the plot points have been resolved and there’s so much more to discover.
 But, you know what?
-That bodes well for book 2 because you can guarantee I’m gonna be there on release day ready to devour the next instalment.
+That bodes well for We Keep Secrets because you can guarantee I’m gonna be there on release day ready to devour the next instalment.

 Why you should read We Tell Lies

 - Kayn.
 Kayn.
 And Kayn.
 Seriously.
 I’m rather taken by that man.

 - Uncover the story of Ashwick’s new killer.

 - Scream at the final girl (come on, you know you love to!)